Last Update: 27th June 2025

 - Each image sensor comes with a native noise floor

-- The noise floor has Shot (read) and Temporal noise
+- The noise floor has shot, read, and Temporal noise

 - AST is the sensor's Absolute Sensitivity Threshold

-- Image sensors saturate when normally exposed
+- The image sensor will saturate when fully exposed

 - Guess what?
 Promoters reject this information...